learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 - Details for the script are in `run_cp/all_tls_config.json`.
 The keys are:
     - `base_config_path` (str): Path to the config file for the ChemProp.
 All of these parameters will be used for the ChemProp runs, except if you specify `metrics`, `features_path` or `features_only`, as these will change as you loop through the combinations of `metrics`, `feat_options`, and `mpnn_options` below.
     - `cp_folder` (str): Path to the ChemProp folder on your computer.
-    - `feature_folder` (str): Folder in which the features you geneated above for ChemProp are saved.
+    - `feature_folder` (str): Folder in which the features you generated above for ChemProp are saved.
     - `model_folder_cp` (str): Folder in which you will make sub-folders for all your ChemProp models.
     - `metrics` (list[str]): Subset of the metrics above.
 For every metric there exists a corresponding best CP3D model and associated CP3D features.
 A new ChemProp model will be trained for every different set of these features.
 The associated ChemProp model will also be scored on that metric.
     - `feat_options` (list[bool]): Whether to use the CP3D features in the ChemProp model.
 If you specify [True, False], then separate models will be trained, one in which they are used and one in which they aren't.
 This might be useful if you want to compare performance with and without 3D features.